Lake Highland 2019 LD Round Robin

 Anything - excluding discourses and practices which exclude other participants.

 I coach a wide variety of arguments and am fairly comfortable adjudicating any style of debate.
 I am most familiar with kritik based arguments, particularly those which are invested in critical-theory and continental philosophy.
 I find myself to generally be the least certain of my decisions in debates involving dense amounts of theory and tricks.

 4. What do they like?

-I don’t have any predetermined notion of what debate should look, act, feel, or sound like.
-If you are well researched, understand your literature, and are passionate I will enjoy whatever you have to present regardless of the content or style.
+I don’t have any predetermined notion of what debate should look, act, feel, or sound like and I greatly enjoy when debaters experiment within the space of the activity.
+In general, if you communicate clearly, are well researched, show depth of understanding in the literature you are reading, and bring passion to the debate I will enjoy whatever you have to present.

 General things to note: